UCSCRocketry/tvc/README.md

 It is important to end your branch name with your signature, both for organization and so you can have credit for what you add.
  - For the format, use ```{first name}{last initial}```
  - Ex: My (Harry Whalen) branch would end with ```/harryw```

-If you would strongly prefer to have a different signature, change it to whatever you like but please keep it consistent.

 <br>